GuildOfWeavers/AirScript/bin/README.md

 a0 <- a0 + $r1;
 a0;
 ```
+A name of a variable can include letters, numbers, and underscores (and must start with a letter).
 Variable can be of 3 different types: ***scalars***, ***vectors***, and ***matrixes***.

 #### Scalars
-A variable that holds a simple numerical value is a scalar.
+A variable that represents a single field element is a scalar.
 Implicitly, all registers hold scalar values.
 All constant literals are also scalars.
-A name of scalar variable can include lower-case letters, numbers, and underscores (and must start with a letter).
 Here are a few examples:
 ```
 a0 <- 1;
 foo <- $r0;